Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 AspNetFormsAuth is a DSL package (a plugin module) for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
 It provides an implementation of **ASP.NET forms authentication** to Rhetos server applications.

+The authentication is implemented using Microsoft's *WebMatrix SimpleMembershipProvider*, with recommended security best practices such as password salting and hashing.
+Implementation fully depends on SimpleMembershipProvider; AspNetFormsAuth project does not try to implement its own authentication or security mechanisms.

 Table of contents
 -----------------